 The stone used to stand in an alleyway that was later engulfed by the store.
 It marked the boundary between three ancient church parishes, its original position shown by a metal plaque in the floor nearby.

-May 25 is Ascension Day in the Christian calendar.
-On this day a priest with a white beard, robes flowing behind him, strides past a display of sunglasses followed by 40 people all carrying long willow wands, taller than themselves.
+On Ascension Day*, a priest with a white beard, robes flowing behind him, strides past a display of sunglasses followed by 40 people all carrying long willow wands, taller than themselves.
 Store staff stand aside, shoppers pause to stare.
 The group gathers around the metal plaque.
 The priest kneels and writes on it with chalk, steps back and the crowd shout “Mark!
 Mark!
 Mark!”, beating the plaque with their willow wands.

 “We’ve got to pick up the pace!” shouts the priest, dashing out of the doors and crossing the street into a shopping mall, followed closely by his motley congregation.